SebastianGalo/slowtech_midi_controller/README.md

 - Multiplex potentiometers via analog input from IC 4067. [check]

+- Multiplex buttons via digital input from IC 4067. [check]

+- LED callback from DAW/synth through shift register IC 595. [need integration]

-- Show potentiometer value as a graph bar at an 128x64px oled display.
+- Show potentiometer value as a graph bar with a 128x64px oled display.
 Show midi channel and cc number of corresponding potentiometer. [check]

-- Multiplex buttons via digital input from IC 4067. [check]

 - Buss PCB layout with ribbon connectors for easy customisaton and scalability [v.3.0 hardware check]

-- LED callback from DAW/synth through shift register IC 595. [need integration]

 - Choose midi channel by holding one of the 16 buttons at startup, and store to EEPROM. [need research]